Moto G4

-Moto G4 is a line of Android smartphones manufactured by Motorola Mobility, a subsidiary of Lenovo.
-They are the successor to the third-generation Moto G, and were first released in Brazil and India on May 17, 2016, with the other markets following.
+The Moto G4 is a line of Android smartphones manufactured by Motorola Mobility, a subsidiary of Lenovo.
+It is the successor to the third-generation Moto G, and was first released in Brazil and India on May 17, 2016, with other markets following.

-In comparison to the previous singular Moto G models, the G4 fragmented the line into three models, with the base model joined by the Moto G4 Play and the Moto G4 Plus with an upgraded camera and a fingerprint reader.
+In comparison to the previous single Moto G models, the G4 fragmented the line into three models, with the base model joined by the Moto G4 Play and the Moto G4 Plus with an upgraded camera and a fingerprint reader.

 Specifications

 The Moto G4's hardware design was refreshed featuring a "water repellent nano-coating" on the motherboard and a camera protrusion.
-However, unlike the Moto G3, the previous generation, the Moto G4 Plus does not feature IPX7 certification.
+However, unlike the previous generation Moto G3, the Moto G4 Plus does not feature IPX7 certification.
 The G4 was available in black and white-colored versions, with different rear-cover and accent-colors available for custom order via MotoMaker.
-The G4 has a removable backcover, removing which exposes SIM card slots and a MicroSD card slot.
+The G4 has a removable back cover which exposes SIM card slots and a MicroSD card slot.
 The G4 includes a 5.5-inch 1080p display, an octa-core Qualcomm Snapdragon 617 system-on-chip, and 2/3 GB of RAM.
-The Moto G4 includes either 16 or 32 GB of internal storage, expandable via MicroSD.
+The Moto G4 includes either 16 or 32 GB of internal storage expandable via MicroSD.
 It has a 13-megapixel rear-facing camera and a 5-megapixel front-facing camera.
 The Moto G4 also supports 802.11n Wi-Fi connectivity and an FM radio receiver.

 The device shipped with Android 6.0.1 "Marshmallow".
 Motorola stated that the Moto G4 line would receive occasional security patches.
 On December 29, 2016, Motorola began rolling out an update to Android 7.0 "Nougat".
-In September 2017, Motorola stated that the Moto G4 Plus would receive an update to Android 8.1 "Oreo", although no estimated date was given.
+In September 2017, Motorola stated that the Moto G4 Plus would receive an update to Android 8.1 "Oreo" although no estimated date was given.
 An Android 8.1 update was released in February 2019.

 Alternative Android-ROMs

-Official alternative Android-ROMs for all three G4 models were released by LineageOS, and their support originally was set to end with the final version 14.1 (corresponds to Android 7.1) on September 2018, though several new unofficial community releases were released afterwards.
+Official alternative Android-ROMs for all three G4 models were released by LineageOS, and their support originally was set to end with the final version 14.1 (corresponds to Android 7.1) in September 2018.
+However, several new unofficial community releases were released afterwards.

-On April 1, 2021 the G4 Play was added back to the officially supported list of devices, offering an update to Lineage 17.1 (Android 10).
+On April 1, 2021, the G4 Play was added back to the officially supported list of devices offering an update to Lineage 17.1 (Android 10).

 A port of postmarketOS for the G4 Play exists under the code name motorola-harpia.